slatedocs/slate/source/includes/_notes.md

 ### Returns

-The details of the note resource corresponding to the note id specified in the path parameter.
+The details of the note resource corresponding to the note ID specified in the path parameter.
 An appropriate error is returned if an invalid note is supplied.

 ## Create a New Note